 for all $t\geq 0$, where $c_p$ is a generic constant that is dependent only on $p$. \end{lemma} \begin{proof} Fix any $\Delta\in (0,\Delta^*]$ and $t\ge 0$.
 Then there is a unique integer $k\ge 0$ such that $t_k\le t\le t_{k+1}$.
 By elementary inequality and \eqref{sec4:eq:3}, we have

-where $c_p=C_p\vee 1$ and from \eqref{sec4:eq:2}, we obtain $\Delta^{p/2}(\psi(\Delta))^p\le \Delta^{p/4}$. \end{proof} The following lemma reveals the probability that the truncated EM solutions do not explode in finite time. \begin{lemma} Let Assumptions \ref{sec2:assump:1} and \ref{sec2:assump:1} hold and $T>0$ be fixed.
+where $c_p=C_p\vee 1$ and from \eqref{sec4:eq:2}, we obtain $\Delta^{\frac{p}{2}}(\psi(\Delta))^p\le \Delta^{\frac{p}{4}}$. \end{proof} The following lemma reveals the probability that the TEM solutions do not explode in finite time. \begin{lemma} Let Assumptions \ref{sec2:assump:1} and \ref{sec2:assump:2} hold and $T>0$ be fixed.
 For any sufficiently large integer $k>0$, define the stopping time by

 Then for any fixed $\Delta\in(0,\Delta^*]$, we have

 where $K_1$, $K_2$ and $K_3$ are generic constants and $V$ is defined in \eqref{sec2:eq1}. \end{lemma}

 \begin{proof} For $t_1\in[0,T]$, we apply the It\^{o} formula to \eqref{eq:30} to compute